gfredericks/instant-coffee/example-project/README.md

     rake -T

-If you want to take advantage of the 'rake develop' task, we recommend using jruby.
-This will use native java threads, compiling your coffeescript and serving your tests with the jasmine gem.
+If you want to take advantage of the 'rake develop' task, use jruby.
+This will use native java threads, compiling your coffeescript and serving your tests with the jasmine gem. --please see the note in the Rakefile regarding file loading if you copy this skeleton app structure elsewhere--

     rvm install jruby
     rvm use jruby@myproject --create
     rake develop

+navigate to localhost:8888 to see the example spec passing.
+Happy coffeescripting!